golang/website/_content/doc/security/fips140.md

  - `v1.0.0` uses Go Cryptographic Module version v1.0.0, frozen in early 2025
    and first shipped with Go 1.24.
 It enables FIPS 140-3 mode by default.

+## Module Validations

+Google currently has a contractual relationship with [Geomys](https://geomys.org/) to facilitate at least yearly CMVP validations of the Go Cryptographic Module.
+At the time of validation we will freeze the Go Cryptographic Module and create a new module version for submission.

+These validations are tested on a comprehensive set of Operating Environments, supporting many popular operating system and hardware platform combinations.

+Off-cycle validations may be performed if security issues are discovered in the module.

+###  Validated Module Versions

+List of module versions which have completed [CMVP validation](https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search?SearchMode=Basic&ModuleName=Go+Cryptographic+Module&CertificateStatus=Active&ValidationYear=0):

+_There are currently no module versions which have completed validation._

+### In Process Module Versions

+List of module versions which are currently in the [CMVP Modules In Process List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/modules-in-process/modules-in-process-list):

+* v1.0.0 ([CAVP Certificate A6650](https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program/details?validation=39260)), Review Pending, available in Go 1.24+

+### Implementation Under Test Module Versions

+List of module versions which are currently in the [CMVP Implementation Under Test List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/modules-in-process/iut-list):

+_There are currently no module versions under test._

 ## Go+BoringCrypto